Star Trek: Strange New Worlds: Accolades

+The first season was nominated for a Primetime Creative Arts Emmy Award, two Critics' Choice Super Awards, and four Saturn Awards (winning one), among others.
+The second season was nominated for a Primetime Creative Arts Emmy Award, an American Society of Cinematographers Award, two Critics' Choice Television Awards and three Critics' Choice Super Awards, two Hugo Awards, six Saturn Awards (winning one), and a Visual Effects Society Award, among others.

 Tie-in media

 Aftershow

 As with previous Paramount+ Star Trek series, each episode of Strange New Worlds is followed by an episode of the official aftershow The Ready Room.
-Hosted by The Next Generation actor Wil Wheaton, The Ready Room features interviews with cast and crew members as well as behind-the-scenes details from each episode.
+Hosted by Star Trek: The Next Generation (1987–1994) actor Wil Wheaton, The Ready Room features interviews with cast and crew members as well as behind-the-scenes details from each episode.

 Publishing

 The first tie-in novel for the series was announced in April 2022 as The High Country, from author John Jackson Miller.
-It was set to be published by Gallery Books on February 21, 2023, and tell an original story about Pike and the crew having to abandon ship during a mission.
+It was published by Simon & Schuster in February 2023 and tells an original story about Pike and the crew having to abandon ship during a mission.
 Miller, the author of many Star Trek tie-in novels, previously wrote The Enterprise War that explored Pike and the Enterprise before the second season of Discovery.
+Asylum, another tie-in novel for Strange New Worlds, was published in November 2024.
+Written by frequent Star Trek author Una McCormack, it depicts Pike's first meeting with Chin-Riley at Starfleet Academy and explores how her connections to a cultural minority group come back to haunt her during trade negotiations between the Enterprise and that group decades later after Strange New Worlds's second season.

-The first comic book tie-in for the series, titled The Illyrian Enigma, was announced in September 2022.
+The Illyrian Enigma, the first comic book tie-in for the series, was announced in September 2022.
 Written by co-executive producer Kirsten Beyer and veteran Star Trek author Mike Johnson, the four-issue series features art by Megan Levens and Charlie Kirchoff.
-It is set between the first and second seasons, continuing from the first season's cliffhanger ending with the Enterprise crew attempting to prove Una's innocence.
+It is set between the first and second seasons, continuing from the first season's cliffhanger ending with the Enterprise crew attempting to prove Chin-Riley's innocence.
+A second tie-in comic, also written by Beyer and Johnson, debuted in August 2023.
+Titled Scorpius Run, it features art by Angel Hernandez and sees the Enterprise crew trapped in unexplored space and unable to contact Starfleet.

+Potential stage musical

+When asked in July 2024 if the series would feature more musical episodes after the second-season episode "Subspace Rhapsody", Goldsman said the creative team were exploring a stage version of the episode.